1993 NCAA Division I men's golf championship

 The 1993 NCAA Division I Men's Golf Championships were contested at the 54th annual NCAA-sanctioned golf tournament for determining the individual and team national champions of men's collegiate golf at the Division I level in the United States.

-The tournament was held at the Champions Golf Course in Lexington, Kentucky.
+The tournament was held at The Champion Trace Course at Keene Trace Golf Club in Lexington, Kentucky from June 2–5.

 Florida won the team championship, the Gators' third NCAA title and first since 1973.
 Florida bested second-placed Georgia Tech by a single stroke (1,145–1,146).

 Future professional Todd Demsey, from Arizona State, won the individual title, the fourth win in five championships for a Sun Devil golfer.

+Regional qualifiers

+The regionals were played May 19–21.